Program in Brief:

 This course is designed to make you aware of the variety of cultural values in today’s world and help you compare your own cultural background with that of various European cultures.
 The course reveals how organizational cultures can be managed effectively, and outlines ways of learning intercultural communication.
 Taught by faculty from Maastricht University.

-A program cost of approximately $4350 will cover tuition (6 credits), housing, field trips, books for Intercultural Communication course, transportation to and from the airport, and health insurance.
+A program cost of $4400 will cover tuition (6 credits), housing, field trips, books for Intercultural Communication course, transportation to and from the airport, and health insurance.

 Food, airfare, independent travel and personal expenses are NOT included in the program cost.
 Fees are subject to change.